junxit/us-congress-bills-110/metadata.md

 - 2007-10-29 — Mr. Tanner moved to suspend the rules and agree to the resolution.
 - 2007-10-29 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H12109-12110)
 - 2007-10-29 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H12109-12110)
+- 2007-10-30 — Received in the Senate and referred to the Committee on Foreign Relations.